-Recommendation 7.4: A company should disclose whether it has any material exposure to economic, environmental and social sustainability risks and, if it does, how it manages or intends to manage those risks.
+Recommendation 7.4: A listed entity should disclose whether it has any material exposure to environmental or social risks and, if it does, how it manages or intends to manage those risks.

-The Board identifies and manages material exposures to economic, environmental and social sustainability risks in accordance with its Risk Management Policy and Guidelines.
+The Board identifies and manages material exposures to environmental and social risks in accordance with its Risk Management Policy and Guidelines.